MohammedAlyami1/ai-var-detection-module-demo/README.md

 ![](Module/detect/train/weights/Offside3.png)

 ## Brief description
-The best way to practice your AI module is to collect a big number of short clips and try to annotate each frame oogh! it will take a generous amount of time to finish 5 clips but the more you add the more accurate your module will be
+The best way to train your AI module is to collect a big number of short clips and try to annotate each frame oogh! it takes a generous amount of time to finish 5 clips but the more you add the more accurate your module will be make sure to annotate precisely.
 I left some of clips down there

 ### The Dataset & Module